rashaad-meyer/ml_masters_uct/PyTorch/Notebooks/README.md

 In this experiment, the deconv layer was tested on a Super Image resolution dataset found on [Kaggle](https://www.kaggle.com/datasets/akhileshdkapse/super-image-resolution?resource=download).
-The deconv layer managed to get the MSE down to around 0.008, but it did degrade the quality of the image
+The deconv layer managed to get the MSE down to around 0.008 after 200 epochs, but it did degrade the quality of the image.
+The same experiment was done using a convolution layer.
+The convolution layer managed to reduce the loss to 0.01 after 200 epochs and blurred the image further showing that the deconv did in fact outperform the conv layer

 ### Future work:
 - Read through super-image resolution papers and apply what was done there in deconv